LarkspurCA/androidweardocs/sync.rst

 	  ...
     }

 2. Add callback methods for the data layer and lifecycle events.
+For simplicity, send a message in the onConnected callback method.

   .. code-block:: java